RITlug/ritlug.github.io/announcements/_posts/2017-11-06-elections-open.md

 A final reminder will be sent this Friday.

 Good luck to both candidates.
 I look forward to announcing next semester's vice president at our meeting this Friday!
+As always, keep the FOSS flag high.

 Cheers,